akpetty/NESOSIM/README.md

-# The NASA Eulerian Snow on Sea Ice Model (NESOSIM)
+# The NASA Eulerian Snow on Sea Ice Model (NESOSIM), v1.1
 **Contact: Alek Petty / alek.a.petty@nasa.gov / www.alekpetty.com**

 The NASA Eulerian Snow On Sea Ice Model (NESOSIM) is a three-dimensional, two-layer (vertical), Eulerian snow on sea ice budget model developed with the primary aim of producing daily estimates of the depth and density fo snow on sea ice across the polar oceans.